-In standalone mode, post-processing steps convert outputs into Ester2 annotation scheme (e.g. <pers>Isaac Newton </pers>).
+When run in standalone mode, post-processing steps convert these outputs into the Ester2 annotation scheme (e.g. <pers> Isaac Newton </pers>).

-Experiments conducted on newspaper documents for recognizing persons, organizations and locations on an extract of the Le Monde corpus have shown that CasEN reaches 93.2% of recall and 91.1% of f-score (Friburger, 2002).
+Experiments conducted on newspaper documents for recognizing persons, organisations and locations on an extract of the Le Monde corpus have shown that CasEN reaches 93.2% of recall and 91.1% of f-score (Friburger, 2002).
 During the Ester2 evaluation campaign, CasEN ("LI Tours" participant in (Galliano et al., 2009)) obtained 33.7% SER (Slot Error Rate, see section about metrics description) and a f-score of 75%.
 This may be considered as satisfying when one knows the lack of adaptation of Casen to specificities of oral transcribed texts.

-4 mineXtract: Pattern Mining Method
+4 mXtrK: Pattern Mining Method